Applications are closed for the current cycle. Please watch for announcements in spring 2023 for the next round of applications.

 Interested students should submit their applications in response to the request for proposal.
-Please contact Andrew Patterson for further information.
+Please contact Joseph Reese for further information.

 NIH T32 Eligibility and Funding

-Training begins in the fall semester after selection.
+Training activities begin in the summer, and funding begins in the fall semester after selection.
 Selected trainees will be supported for a period of one or two years as a part of their doctoral programs.
 Continued funding for the second year is subject to satisfactory progress in the first year and availability of funds.
-In addition to providing NIH-level stipend and tuition, this prestigious award provides nominal travel support if presenting at a scientific conference.
-Students not accepted for funding may participate in the training curriculum.
+Trainee expectations can be found here.

 NIH T32 Application Process

-Interested individuals should submit a personal statement including background, experience, and interest (2 pages), a list of courses taken, a curriculum vitae and two supporting letters.
-One letter must be from the advisor and should include a commitment towards participation in IAMP training activities including, but not limited to the following: (i) yearly Responsible Conduct of Research class discussion; (ii) teaching Data Reproducibility and Transparency in graduate courses; (iii) IAMP annual retreat and seminars; (iv) mentor training activities; and (v) diversity recruitment and mentoring.
-The second letter should be from an IAMP training mentor who can address the applicant’s interest in the IAMP program and how the training will enhance the applicant’s program of study.
+Interested individuals should submit a personal statement including background, experience and interest (2 pages), a list of courses taken, a curriculum vitae and two supporting letters.
+One letter should be from the research advisor, which should include a commitment towards participation in EGR training activities including, but not limited to the following: (i) yearly Responsible Conduct of Research class discussion; (ii) teaching Data Reproducibility and Transparency in graduate courses; (iii) CEGR Megameetings and annual retreats; (iv) mentor training activities; and (v) diversity recruitment and mentoring.
+The second letter should be from an individual who can address the applicant’s interest in the EGR program and how the training will enhance the applicant’s program of study.

 Summary of Application Materials